-Escort Lydia Faithfull works at Dennis Hof’s Alien Cathouse brothel (brothel review / brothel website) near Las Vegas.
+Escort Lydia Faithfull works at Dennis Hof’s Moonlite Bunny Ranch or Love Ranch Vegas brothels (brothel review / brothel website).
 She’s a “madam on the menu” — that means she runs the show, but is also available to customers for sex.
 She specializes in BDSM as a dominatrix, but is also available for other services.

 Before she started working at brothels, Lydia worked as an independent escort.
 She is also the talented writer behind the Ask a Hooker blog at vice.com.

 How did you initially get into sex work?

 I started out escorting, and I did it for almost ten years, on and off.
 I never did it when I was in a relationship.
 If I got into a relationship, I’d cut off the escorting and go work a square job.

 I also worked independently as a professional dominatrix, just going to people’s homes.
 I have some unusual friends, so I just put the word out there.

 I didn’t start working in a legal brothel until a little over a year ago.
 I had just left a long-term relationship and I went from a two-person household to just by myself and I needed to make up for that.
 I had been dabbling with the idea of doing it fulltime.